AlexTsimba/Domivka_store/README.md

 The project's GitHub Actions workflow automates the build and deployment process, triggered by a push event to the `main` branch.
 The workflow uses the `peaceiris/actions-gh-pages` action for deployment, pushing the production build files in `./dist` to the `gh-pages` branch.

+Before deploying, ensure you've granted permissions for workflows to run by setting it to.
+"Read and write" in Settings > Actions > General > Workflow permissions.

 To enable automatic deployment to GitHub Pages, update the `homepage` field in your `package.json` file to your GitHub Pages site's URL.